PhamNguyen97/TSA_pytorch/README.md

 The simple test show that, the Net dose not recognize [99,95] input when it is trained in normal way while the same Net (with TSA training) can classify that input.

 ## Conclution
-The code is an demo of applying TSA into crossEntopyLoss written in Pytorch.
+The code is a demo of applying TSA into crossEntopyLoss written in Pytorch.
-TSA make *loss surface* becomes *smoother* which means of *fewer local minimum*, helping the process of training neural net become easier, expecially in case of difficulty in data collection.
+TSA make *loss surface* becomes *smoother* which means of *fewer local minimums*, helping the process of training neural net become easier, expecially in case of difficulty in data collection.
 The experiment implies that Neural Net can be trained with *unbalanced* dataset.

 ## Reference